Ratbone Rat Terrier Rescue

 FAQs

 We rely on volunteers for all our application processing.
 All volunteers in our rescue have full time jobs we do all our work for the rescue in off hours.
-It could take up to two weeks to hear back once your application is submitted.
-After that it is approximately 3-4 weeks depending on how fast we have volunteers to do home visits etc.
+It could take up to 10 days to hear back once your application is submitted.
+After that it is approximately 2-3 weeks depending on how fast we have volunteers to do home visits etc and assist with transport planning.

 Our volunteer will call you to set up a time convenient for you and your family.
 They will be looking to make sure the dog will have a safe place to live and has ample room to stretch their legs and walk around.
 We also look around outside especially in the backyard to check the fence if any and any plants that are poisonous to dogs.

-After you are approved to adopt your new family member you can either drive to pick up your dog or have it transported to you.
+After you are approved to adopt your new family member you can either drive or fly to pick up your dog or have it transported to you.
 Transports are supported 100% by volunteers.
-Dogs can be transported up to 600 miles.
-Further than that may require you to fly to the dog to take him or her home.
-We will work with volunteers to arrange the transport.
+Dogs can be transported up to 500 miles.
+Further than that may require you to fly to the dog to take him or her home or arrange paid ground transportation from a trusted transport person or company.

-The transport is done at no charge to you.
+Volunteer transport up to 500 miles is done at no charge to you.

 Volunteers work on their own costs to pay for gas and use of the vehicles.
 You can always donate money to the rescue and we will use that money towards gas cards etc. If you are required to fly to get the dog that will be done at your expense.